s709gaming/MMESkyrimNetBridge/README.md

 ### Skyrim VR

-Skyrim VR support is included in the CommonLibSSE-NG DLL but still needs broader in-game verification.
-Install VR Address Library when testing VR.
+Skyrim VR support is included in the CommonLibSSE-NG DLL.
+Install VR Address Library when using VR.
+It did not crash when I tried it.

 ## Features